IMP1/blossom/README.md

 Blossom does not have classes, or arrays, or structs.
 Instead it has *graphs*.
 Graphs are made up of *nodes* and *edges*.
 Both nodes and edges can have labels, which are an optional *value*, and a set of *marks*.
-These values can contain be (no signifier), strings (wrapped in quotation marks), or booleans (true/false).
+These values can contain be numbers (no signifier), strings (wrapped in quotation marks), or booleans (true/false).
 A mark is a flag, prefixed with a '#', and these can be turned on or off for a node or edge.
 A label may also contain the keyword 'unmarked', meaning the set of marks must be the empty set.
 If a node or edge's label is empty, then it has no value, and its list of marks is null.